Slavery in Asia: Mechanisms for enslavement

 Violent encounters are not the only mechanism through which an individual was enslaved.
 Iranian and Chinese sources attest to the practice of self-enslavement or self-selling.
 In the Pahlavi Book of a Thousand Judgements, the word tan (body), designates a person who loans oneself or one's relative for a specific period of time to a debtor or creditor as security for a debt.
 In China, legal code historically prohibited individuals from selling children or other relatives into slavery.
 However, sale contracts indicate that poverty, famine, and other unfortunate circumstances often compelled individuals to sell or loan themselves, their children, and other relatives.
 This is not to say that slave sales were prohibited in China, however.
-Tang legal codes regulated the sale of people who were already designated slave status by requiring individuals to provide certificates that demonstrate the individuals were lawfully enslaved.In one recorded case, a man sold his daughter and son in order to raise funds to pay for his father's funeral.
+Tang legal codes regulated the sale of people who were already designated slave status by requiring individuals to provide certificates that demonstrate the individuals were lawfully enslaved.
+In one recorded case, a man sold his daughter and son in order to raise funds to pay for his father's funeral.

+A notorious slave market for captured Russian and Persian slaves was the Khivan slave trade, centered in the Khanate of Khiva from the 17th to the 19th century.
+During the first half of the 19th century alone, some one million Persians, as well as an unknown number of Russians, were enslaved and transported to Central Asian khanates.

+When the Russian troops took Khiva in 1898 there were 29,300 Persian slaves, captured by Turkoman raiders.
+According to Josef Wolff (Report of 1843–1845) the population of the Khanate of Bukhara was 1,200,000, of whom 200,000 were Persian slaves.
+There were Russian and Swedish slaves, including Brigitta Scherzenfeldt, in the Dzungar Khanate in Central Asia in the 18th century.
+At the beginning of the 21st century Chechens and Ingush kept Russian captives as slaves or in slave-like conditions in the mountains of the northern Caucasus.